clio-janelia/clio_ingest/README.md

 [fiji](https://github.com/janelia-flyem/fiji_cloudrun) to Cloud Run.
 When deploying, you have options for the number of cores and amount of memory for each VM and the number of concurrent processes each Cloud Run instance will handle.
-For Clio, set the number of conccurent proceses to 1 and chooes 1 or 2 cores.
+For Clio, set the number of concurrent processes to 1 and choose 1 or 2 cores.
 The computation is largely single threaded but there are some performance improvements for choosing 2 cores.
 4GB should be a conservative memory threshold.

-### Setting up an ingestion
+### Setting up an ingestion workflow

 This workflow requires that a stack of consecutively numbered 2D images are loaded into a google bucket directory.
 It has been tested on 2D 8bit PNGs